harring/pod-trading/README.md

 - Upload Collections: Players can upload their card collection in CSV format, making it easy to manage and trade cards.
 - Search Functionality: Search for cards by name, the results shows set, foil status, rarity, price, and language within uploaded collections.
 Searching by set or other feature can easily be implemented.
 - Collection Management: Filter collections by collection name to view the contents of each player’s collection.
+- Multisearch, users are able to post a decklist from Moxfield, MTGA or MTGO and get all matches for those cards in either one or more collections.
 - Card Link Integration: Each card name is clickable and links to its Scryfall page for detailed information.
 - Password-Protected Actions: Secure uploads and deletions of collections with a common password.
 - Delete Collections: Players can delete uploaded collections with proper authentication.